gchq/sleeper/docs/adr/transaction-log-state-store.md

 ### Distributed updates and ordering

-A potential format for the primary key would be to take a local timestamp at the writer, and append some random data to the end.
+A naive format for the primary key would be to take a local timestamp at the writer, and append some random data to the end.
 This would provide resolution between transactions that happen at the same time, and a reader after the fact would see a consistent view of which one happened first.

 This produces a problem where if two writers' clocks are out of sync, one of them can insert a transaction into the log in the past, according to the other writer.
 Ideally we would like to only ever append at the end of the log, so we know